MandyLCloud/gdtest/generated/performance_optimisation_report.md

 | Medium                 | \< 2 sec                   | \< 3 sec   | \< 4 sec |     |
 | Complex                | \< 2.5 sec                 | \< 3.5 sec | \< 5 sec |     |

-Online transactions are also categorized by type:
+Online transactions can also be classified as follows:

 | Online transactions         | Description                                                                       |
 |---------------------------------|---------------------------------------|